deepjs/deepjs/README.md

 deepjs is a set of tools for managing standard javascripts functions, objects and promises.

-Based on Layered and/or Chained Programmation approach, it provides, uses and mixes :
+Based on Layered and Chained Programmation approach, it provides, uses and mixes :

 * Layered Aspect Oriented Programmation
 * Query Based Programmation including Code Sheet